overture-stack/ego/docs/src/technology.rst

   .
   [signature]
 Notes
-  - "aud" field can contain one or more client IDs.
-This field indicates the client services that are authorized to use this JWT.
   - "groups" will differ based on the domain of client services - each domain of service should get list of groups from that domain's ego service.
   - "permissions" will differ based on domain of client service - each domain of service should get list of permissions from that domain's ego service.
   Unit Tests using testcontainers will also run flyway migrations to ensure database has the correct structure